How Do Onboarding Systems Work?

-- Organizations with a standard onboarding process experience 54% greater new hire productivity overall
+- Organizations with a standard onboarding process experience 54% greater new hire productivity overall.

-- Onboarding programs have increased retention by 25%
+- Onboarding programs have increased retention by 25%.

-- Onboarding programs improve employee performance by up to 11%
+- Onboarding programs improve employee performance by up to 11%.

 Onboarding software is technology that helps employers facilitate a smooth transition for new hires.
-Often, onboarding software features a digital dashboard that allows talent acquisition teams to easily communicate with one another and track the progress of each hire as they move through the onboarding stage of employment.
-This includes I-9 verification, compliance insight and tools, integrations for payroll and benefits administration.
+Often, employee onboarding software features a digital dashboard that allows talent acquisition teams to easily communicate with one another and track the progress of each hire as they move through the employee onboarding process.
+This includes I-9 verification, compliance insight and tools, and integrations for payroll and benefits administration.
 Some software even acts as a connection between the organization’s applicant tracking system and performance management system to provide a seamless transition in the new hire’s employment history.Is employee onboarding software really worth the investment?

 For example, an entry-level candidate will receive a full introduction to the company and KPIs, while a tenured, internal hire can focus more on the additional or newly added responsibilities.
-Meanwhile, the onboarding team won’t have to create a new program to match the candidate, simply follow the guidelines already established.
+Meanwhile, the onboarding team won’t have to create a new program to match the candidate, they’ll simply follow the guidelines already established.

-Do You Need Onboarding Software?
+Do You Need an Onboarding System?

 There is a tool or software for just about every process your department has in place.
 The sheer amount of options can cause leaders to wonder just what is actually necessary for their company.
-In general, companies should have an onboarding solution or tool if:
+In general, companies should have an onboarding system or tool if:

-- Bringing a new hire on board causes the HR team to spend most of their time sending, tracking, checking and filing paperwork instead of welcoming and working with the new employee
+- Bringing a new hire on board causes the HR team to spend most of their time sending, tracking, checking, and filing paperwork instead of welcoming and working with the new employee.

-- You work in a compliance-heavy industry
+- You work in a compliance-heavy industry.

-- You have high turnover early on in an employee’s tenure
+- You have high turnover early on in an employee’s tenure.

 Why Adopt Onboarding Software?